 The menopause is the end of the periods.
 It is a natural stage in a woman’s life and usually happens between her mid-forties and early fifties.
-It is a mostly quiet process for many women while for others it is accompanied by a cohort of manifestations such as hot flushes, night sweats, disrupted sleep patterns, decreased libido and emotional upheaval.
+It is a mostly quiet process for many women while for others it is accompanied by hot flushes, night sweats, disrupted sleep patterns, decreased libido and emotional upheaval.

 In her book, The Wisdom of Menopause, Dr Christiane Northrup explains:

 - 'Research has failed to show any appreciable differences between hormone levels of women who suffer from PMS-like symptoms and those who don't. [...]
 [Menopausal] symptoms result from a particular combination of a woman's hormone levels and her pre-existing brain chemistry along with her life situation'

 In the Chinese tradition, the menopause is called 'the Second Spring'.
 When a woman stops ovulating, she keeps the creative life force energy of her ovaries for herself.
-All the energy, creativity and vitality her body had been using to make eggs every month, thicken the uterine lining, support fluctuating hormones and potentially give life to another being, can, after the menopause, be used to give birth to herself, physically and energetically.
+All the energy, creativity and vitality her body had been using to ripen eggs every month, thicken the uterine lining, support fluctuating hormones and potentially give life to another being, can, after the menopause, be used to give birth to herself, physically and energetically.
 Sexual energy is our life impulse, our creative energy, and an endless source of well-being when we know how to channel it.

 The menopause is a developmental stage, a portal for healing.
 Our bodies and our minds are connected.
 Unprocessed emotions leave an imprint in our tissues and organs and create energy blockages.
 No one teaches us to look at our health in this way, but in my experience, the free-flow of energy though the body is the real measure of health.

 The pharmaceutical industry banks on our fears: aging, being left, no longer being desirable, death...
 This is a reflection of the patriarchy and of religious influences: the view of women's sexuality as mostly for procreation is deeply ingrained in the collective unconscious.

 The erotic, wild, dark female sexuality which is expressed before or at menstruation, and which was celebrated in Tantric and shamanic rituals which involved honouring the menstrual blood, has been repressed and shamed for thousands of years.